Reopening Plan: Phase 3 FAQs

-Phase 3 of the plan to resume library services has now been launched.
+Phase 3 of the library's Reopening Plan has now been launched.
 Due to COVID-19, the Bob Harkins Branch (downtown) is open for limited service Tuesday-Friday 10 am-6 pm, Saturday 10 am-2 pm.
 The Nechako Branch (Hart) is open Monday-Friday 10 am-6pm.

 Both branches of the library have now launched Phase 3 of the plan to resume library services.
 Phase 3 provides limited access to library facilities for holds pickup and browsing.
 There is also limited computer/internet service available.
 Enhanced health and safety protocols will continue to be required to prevent the spread of COVID-19.
 These measures will impact how we provide service, and things will likely look very different.
 Staff and patrons should expect a “new normal.”